European Muon Collaboration

-The European Muon Collaboration (EMC) was formed in 1973 to study the interactions of high energy muons at CERN.
+The European Muon Collaboration (EMC) was a consortium of particle physicists formed in 1973 to study the interactions of high energy muons at CERN.
 These experiments were motivated by the interest in determining the quark structure of the nucleon following the discovery of high levels of deep inelastic scattering at SLAC.

 In 1972 two muon beams were proposed for the then new Super Proton Synchrotron (SPS) machine.
 One by Roger Clifft and Erwin Gabathuler and one by Friedhelm Brasse and Joerg Gayler.
 The two teams came together to design a high intensity muon beam of energy up to 280 GeV to do the experiments.
 The collaboration, which became known as the European Muon Collaboration (EMC), was formed around these people to carry out the experiments.
 A proposal for the beam and an apparatus to do the experiments was submitted to CERN in 1974 (the White Book).
 The experiments were approved and the apparatus was built between the years 1974–78.
 The collaboration grew in size to about 100 physicists.
 This was among the largest experimental collaborations at the time.

 Several experiments were performed.
 Each experiment is denoted by a number NAxx where NA is for North Area experiments approved by CERN and xx is the number given to it by CERN.